-Studies show that better prepared nurses means better patient outcomes.
+Studies show that having better-prepared nurses means better patient outcomes.
 We take time to mentor and support our nurses through real-world challenges, so ultimately they can be more impactful as leaders or educators.Becky Hulett, DNP, RN, CNL, Program Director

 Energize Your Resume, Optimize Your Career

 - RN to MSN Option.
 Elmhurst also offers a path to the MSN for registered nurses with a bachelor’s degree outside of nursing.
 This option includes an additional bridge course and other prerequisites.

 - MBA Dual Degree Option.
 Graduates of Elmhurst’s MSN program can apply for the MBA Option, a one-year program that leads to the master of business administration with a specialization in Nursing.